cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 }
 ```

+We added a couple of more screens and an extra Stack.Navigator named **CometChatUIScreens** will be the screens we will show to the logged-in users.

-With this logic in place, if the user is logged-in and everything it's OK, you should see `<CometChatUIScreens />` like in the image below.
+With this logic in place, if the user is logged-in to CometChat and everything it's OK, you should see `<CometChatUIScreens />` like in the image below.

 ![CometChat UI Screens](./screenshots/cometchatuiscreens.png)